 3) Show the image as a Non Derivative Work (ND).
 This means that the image has not been re-sized, altered, cropped or changed before sharing.

 All use of Tate images under Creative Commons is checked by Tate.
-Please email us about how you plan to use the work at email@example.com
+Please email us about how you plan to use the work at email@example.com.
+Thank you.

 The digital images available under the CC licence are 72dpi, 1500 pixels along the longest edge, roughly 5MB in size, RGB, 8-bit JPG files and suitable for non-commercial online and educational use only.
 Metadata has been included in all our digital images available under the CC licence.